bradleyq/mc_vanilla_shaders/README.md

 </div>

 ## Usage
 See License.md for licensing.
-This pack requires FOV 70 with Fabulous graphics on.
+This pack requires Fabulous graphics on.
+Supports FOV 30-140, distance 12-32.
+For best experience, use FOV 70 with render distance 16!
-FOV is adjustible from within `resourcepack/assets/minecraft/shaders/post/transparency.json`

 ## Credits
 - **BSL shaders - capttatsu** for reference code for some of the features (SSR, Tonemapping).